 - Familial status

-Landlords may however inquire into certain objective criteria to determine whether tenants are a fit to rent and pay rent in a trustworthy and timely manner.
-Landlords can screen a potential tenant by searching:
+Landlords may inquire into certain objective criteria to determine whether tenants are a good fit to rent and pay rent in a trustworthy and timely manner.

-- Employer or past employer’s name, address and contact information
+- Employer or past employer’s name, address, and contact information (employment history)

-- Current or past landlords and rental or eviction history
+- Current or past landlords and eviction or rental history

 - Salary specifics as provided through pay stubs or proof of income

-- Credit history and information on checkings or savings accounts
+- Credit history and information on checking or savings accounts

 - Sex offender registry